The First Universal Hindu Temple in the West: A Landmark of San Francisco

 Apart from telling the story of the swami’s early life in India, the author, Sister Gargi (Marie Louise Burke), vividly recounts his successful ground-breaking ministry in San Francisco which forms a part of the early history of the Ramakrishna-Vedanta movement in America.

 A magazine started by Swami Ashokananda and published by the Vedanta Society of Northern California during the years 1945 and 1946.
 It was the swami’s wish that a magazine could be started that would be welcomed by both devotees and scholars.
-The CD contains all eleven issues in pdf format.
+The flash drive contains all eleven issues in pdf format.

 A faithful reproduction of the original painting seen by Sri Ramakrishna which was the inspiration for his first vision of Christ, in which he saw both mother and child as living and luminous.